211004-Reston-NET/Chase-Henry-P1/README.md

 - https://211004webapp.azurewebsites.net/

 ## Description
-Store Manager App is a POS system which will allow a user to view a fake store system that allows for the user to play the role of an employee who can place orders for a customer.
+The store app is a software that helps customers purchase products from your business.
+Designed with functionality that would make virtual shopping much simpler!
+Customer features include: account creation, order placements, and order history.
+It also comes with admin functionality that let's store owners replenish inventory and view the specific store's order history!

+## User Story
 The Database is MS SQL provided by Microsoft Azure.
-You will be able to:
+Users will be able to:

 - View Store locations
 - View inventory at a given store